code-openness/code-openness.github.io/teamThree/scholiaToSparql.md

 ***

-# Here are some examples on how Scholia accesses information from Wikidata.
+## How Scholia accesses information from Wikidata:
 **In general Wikidata contains many items, each item contains properties and each property contains statements, which are values. **

-## Let's once again take a look at the Scholia page for Jens Nielsen: https://tools.wmflabs.org/scholia/author/Q16733372.
+### Let's take a look at the Scholia page for [Jens Nielsen](https://tools.wmflabs.org/scholia/author/Q16733372):
 Here we see that he has the Wikidata item id: Q16733372.

-### Example 1: Venues
+#### Example 1: Venues
 One possibility is to show the venue statistics for his works, as seen [here](https://w.wiki/4G2).
 As you can see, it shows a weighted account of venues, for example "Biotechnology and Bioengineering" or "Applied Microbiology".
 If we follow Jens' Id to the [Wikidata page](https://www.wikidata.org/wiki/Q16733372) we see that he has information under properties, such as:
 * instance of (value is human)